Tom Jones (singer): Into the 21st century

 US President Bill Clinton invited Jones to perform on New Year's Eve at the 2000 millennium celebrations in Washington, D.C.
 In 2000, Jones garnered a number of honours for his work, including a BRIT Award for Best British Male.
 He was also hired as the new voice of Australia's National Rugby League, singing in an advertisement to market the 2000 season.

-Also that year, he lent his voice as Theme Song Guy in the Disney animated comedy film The Emperor's New Groove, where he sang the song "Perfect World."
-In 2003, he appeared as himself and sang the theme song of the animated show, Duck Dodgers, based on the famous 1953 Looney Tunes short Duck Dodgers in the 24½th Century starring Daffy Duck.
+Also that year, he voiced Theme Song Guy in the Disney animated comedy film The Emperor's New Groove, where he sang the song "Perfect World."
+In 2003, he appeared as himself and sang the theme song of the animated show, Duck Dodgers, based on the 1953 Looney Tunes short Duck Dodgers in the 24½th Century starring Daffy Duck.

 In 2002, Jones released the album Mr. Jones, which was produced by Haitian-American rapper Wyclef Jean.
 The album and the first single, "Tom Jones International", were top 40 hits in the UK.

 Jones received the Brit Award for Outstanding Contribution to Music in 2003.
 The following year he performed "You Can Leave Your Hat On" with the Pussycat Dolls and Carmen Electra on the seventh annual Vh1 Divas concert.
-The only male guest part of that year's lineup; which included Patti LaBelle, Gladys Knight, and Debbie Harry among many others; his cover of "Kiss" was included in an 80s finale medley.
+The only male guest part of that year's line-up; which included Patti LaBelle, Gladys Knight, and Debbie Harry among many others; his cover of "Kiss" was included in an 80s finale medley.
 Later that year, he teamed up with pianist Jools Holland and released Tom Jones & Jools Holland, a roots rock 'n' roll album.
 It peaked at No. 5 in the UK.

 On 28 May 2005, in celebration of his upcoming 65th birthday, Jones returned to his homeland to perform a concert in Ynysangharad Park, Pontypridd, before an audience of about 20,000.
 This was his first performance in Pontypridd since 1964.
 In 2005, the BBC reported that Jones was Wales's wealthiest entertainer, having amassed a fortune of £175,000,000.
 Jones collaborated with Australian pop singer John Farnham in 2005 and released the live album John Farnham & Tom Jones – Together in Concert.
 The following year, Jones worked with Chicane and released the dance track "Stoned in Love", which went to No. 7 in the UK Singles Chart.

 Jones, who had been made an Officer of the Order of the British Empire (OBE) in 1999, was knighted by Queen Elizabeth II in 2006 at Buckingham Palace for his services to music.
 After receiving a knighthood, Jones stated: "When you first come into show business and get a hit record, it is the start of something.
 As time goes by it just gets better.
 This is the best thing I have had.
 It's a wonderful feeling, a heady feeling."